 What your ELHT benefits plan covers

 Your ELHT benefits plan provides coverage for treatment required due to a medical emergency that occurs during the first 60 days while the patient is temporarily outside the province of residence.
-The patient receiving the treatment must also be covered by a government health insurance plan (e.g. OHIP in Ontario, RAMQ in Quebec, Manitoba Health in Manitoba).
+The patient receiving the treatment must be covered under the Extended Health Care benefit.

 The ELHT Out-of-Province/Out-of-Canada coverage does not:

-- Replace government health insurance plan (i.e. it does not cover routine medical care like a doctor’s visit)
+- Replace the government health insurance plan (i.e. it does not cover routine medical care like a doctor’s visit or routine lab work)

 - Allow for elective, alternative or experimental treatment